Brandon Banks: Toronto Argonauts

 On February 13, 2022, it was announced that Banks had signed with the Toronto Argonauts.
 He won his first ever Grey Cup with the Argonauts in Regina, Saskatchewan on November 20, 2022 the 109th Grey Cup.
 After one season with the club Banks was released by the Argos on January 3, 2023.

-Career statistics
+Professional statistics

 Personal life

 Banks is known for performing the John Wall Dance as his touchdown celebration.
 Banks is good friends with John Wall, who plays point guard with the Los Angeles Clippers.
 They both grew up together in the Raleigh, North Carolina area and at one point in time both played professionally in Washington, D.C.
 He has three children.